Global Retry Settings

 If !prompt_wave = 1, the letters in the option selected on the Retry prompt will wave up and down.
 The speed is determined by !prompt_wave_speed.
 Possible values: 0 to 5 (0 = fastest, 5 = slowest).

-Note: this is incompatible with the black box (use !no_prompt_box = 1).
+Note: this is incompatible with the prompt black background, as it will cause cutoff (use !no_prompt_bg = 1).

 !no_score_sprites_on_death If 1, score sprites (points, 1-Up) will be removed when dying, if Retry prompt is enabled in the level.
 This can be used to replace their graphics ($29, $38-$39, $44-$47, $54-$57) with the Retry prompt tiles instead of having to reserve sprite tiles for the prompt.